 1974 - Cher filed for divorce from Sonny Bono.

-possession of heroin with the intent to traffic and possession
+arrested and charged possession of heroin with the intent to traffic and possession

 Milli Vanilli's Rob Pilatus shared his perspective on life

 with Time magazine.
-In the interview he said, "Musically,
+In the interview he said, "Musically, we're more talented

 show hostess Rolanda White to marry him during the taping of one of her shows,

 1998 - Motley

-and identified the man as Michael Jackson who was in town on holiday
+the man as Michael Jackson who was in town on holiday with his children.

 the club to protest at the clubs closer.